 The American Psychological Association (APA) first accredited the Clinical Program in 1976, and it has held continuous APA accreditation since then.
-At its most recent accreditation review in 2010, DePaul's clinical program was reawarded accreditation for the full 7 years.
+At the conclusion of its most recent accreditation review in 2017, DePaul's clinical program was awarded accreditation.
+The next self-study is due in May of 2020 with the next site visit planned for the fall of 2020.